La Locker Room Aux Folles: Critical reviews

 "La Locker Room Aux Folles" received generally positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 89% approval rating for the episode, based on eight reviews.
+The review aggregator website Rotten Tomatoes reported an 89% approval rating for the episode, based on eight reviews.

 Manuel Betancourt of The A.V.
 Club gave the episode a "C" and wrote, "Listen, I don't want to diminish what Ted Lasso accomplishes with this episode.
 At a time when professional athletes (and footballers, in particular) still struggle with living their lives out and proud, there's a good argument to be made about needing stories like Colin out in the world.
 And yet, the didacticism of it all felt so, well, flat to me (like the locker room conversations about nudes from last week) that I couldn't help but snicker when we learn suddenly Colin becomes an even better player, praised by team, press, and coaches alike."

 Keith Phipps of Vulture gave the episode a 2 star rating out of 5 and wrote, "It's one thing to have the whole team take a stand against racism, which makes sense.
 But it's another when an episode suggests two characters have a fundamental difference they'll never be able to resolve tied to one of the character's prejudices only to, oops, reveal it as a mere instance of hurt feelings all along.
 'La Locker Room aux Folles' takes on some not-nice-at-all real-world problems only to wave them away while confirming the Greyhounds as a bubble where niceness smothers out any bursts of unpleasantness.
 It's, as usual, well played with plenty of witty moments.
 But it ultimately feels mushy as oatmeal."
 Paul Dailly of TV Fanatic gave the episode a 3.25 star rating out of 5 and wrote, "Ted Lasso Season 3 is supposed to be the show's final season, so it's disconcerting that many storylines are moving in circles instead of forward, but the show did very well by Colin here."

 Christopher Orr of The New York Times wrote, "For anyone doubting the adage that less is sometimes more, I offer the example of this episode of Ted Lasso.
 While it's not what I would describe as remarkable, or even especially memorable, it has a nice rhythm to it, in part because it tackles fewer unrelated story lines.
 The aggressive jumps from subplot to subplot, many involving new or peripheral characters are less in evidence — Keeley's professional and romantic dalliances with, respectively, Shandy and Jack, had been particular offenders — and their absence is a welcome break."
 Fletcher Peters of The Daily Beast wrote, "Because we see the characters taking over Ted's roles, this episode is one of the most streamlined of the season.
 It feels like one of the best of Season 3 so far, more reminiscent of the best installments of Seasons 1 and 2."